Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

 ### DragFlingGestureMixin

-This mixin allows to translate a sequence of mouse and touch events to reactive lifecycle hooks:
+This mixin allows to translate a sequence of mouse or touch events to callback/event.
- * `dragGestureCallback(startDetail, dragDetail)`<br>
- * `flingGestureCallback(flingDetail)`.<br>
  In order for mixin to support work with smartphones it was added touch events.<br>
-Also, to prevent the selection of text that was in the moved object, it was added `"selectstart"` event which fire `e.preventDefault`.<br>
+Also, to prevent the selection of text that was in the moved object, it was added `"selectstart"` event which fire `e.preventDefault`.
-This mixin allows to translate a sequence of mouse and touch events to callback/event.
  Events Touch and mouse have different properties and to solve this problem, it was added `this[isTouchActive]`property which equals `true` whenever the touchdown is fired.
 If the `mousedown` event is fired `this[isTouchActive]` will be "false".
 ```javascript
 draggingStartCallback(detail) / "draggingstart"